Terms of service.

 1. About us

-1.1 Company details.
-Arch 35 Marketing Ltd, a company incorporated under the Companies Acts with registered number SC512478 and having its registered office at 35 South College Street, Aberdeen, Scotland, AB11 6LE.
+Arch 35 Marketing Ltd is a company incorporated under the Companies Acts with registered number SC512478 and having its registered office at 35 South College Street, Aberdeen, Scotland, AB11 6LE.

-1.2 Contacting us.
-To contact us, telephone our customer service team at TBC or email us at enquiries@arch35.com.
-How to give us formal notice of any matter under the Contract is set out in clause 17.2.
+To contact us, telephone us on 01224 054396 or email us at enquiries@arch35.com.
+How to give us formal notice of any matter under the Contract is set out in clause 15.

 2. Our contract with you

-2.1 Our contract.
-These terms and conditions (Terms) apply to the order by you and supply of Services by us to you (Contract).
+These terms and conditions apply to the order by you and the supply of services by us to you.
 They apply to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by law, trade custom, practice or course of dealing.

-2.2 Our proposal.
-We will send you a proposal which outlines the key commercial terms of our arrangement with you (for example, length of contract, fees, notice periods) (Proposal).
-The latest Proposal that we have sent you, prior to the Contract commencing, forms part of our Contract with you.
+We will send you a proposal which outlines the key commercial terms of our arrangement with you, including, where applicable, the scope of services, fees, contract length, notice periods and any other relevant commercial terms.
+The latest proposal that we have sent you, prior to the Contract commencing, forms part of our Contract with you.

-2.3 Entire agreement.
-The Contract (incorporating the Proposal) is the entire agreement between you and us in relation to its subject matter.
-You acknowledge that you have not relied on any statement, promise or representation or assurance or warranty that is not set out in the Contract.
+The Contract, incorporating the Proposal, is the entire agreement between you and us in relation to its subject matter.
+You acknowledge that you have not relied on any statement, promise, representation, assurance or warranty that is not set out in the Contract.

-2.6 Term.
-Where the Proposal does not contain a specific length of contract, then the Contract shall be for one year and shall automatically renew on the expiry of that term each year unless three months prior written notice is given by you.
+Where the Proposal does not contain a specific contract length, the Contract shall be for one year and shall automatically renew on the expiry of that term each year unless either party gives three months’ prior written notice.

 3. Our services

-3.1 Descriptions and illustrations.
-Any descriptions or illustrations on our site are published for the sole purpose of giving an approximate idea of the services described in them.
-They will not form part of the Contract or have any contractual force.
+Any descriptions, examples, case studies, images or illustrations on our website are published for the purpose of giving an approximate idea of the services described.
+They will not form part of the Contract or have any contractual force unless expressly included in the Proposal.

-3.2 Compliance with specification.
-Subject to our right to amend the specification (see clause 5.3) we will supply the Services to you in accordance with the specification for the Services appearing on our website at the date of your order in all material respects.
+Subject to our right to amend the specification under clause 3.3, we will supply the Services to you in accordance with the Proposal and agreed scope of work in all material respects.

-3.3 Changes to specification.
-We reserve the right to amend the specification and/or Proposal of the Services if required by any applicable statutory or regulatory requirement or if the amendment will not materially affect the nature or quality of the Services.
+We reserve the right to amend the specification and/or Proposal for the Services if required by any applicable statutory or regulatory requirement, or if the amendment will not materially affect the nature or quality of the Services.

-3.5 Time for performance.
-We will use all reasonable endeavours to meet any performance dates specified in the Order Confirmation, but any such dates are estimates only and failure to perform the Services by such dates will not give you the right to terminate the Contract.
+We will use all reasonable endeavours to meet any performance dates specified in the Proposal, but any such dates are estimates only.
+Failure to perform the Services by such dates will not give you the right to terminate the Contract unless expressly agreed otherwise in writing.

 4. Your obligations